itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ---

-## Neural Networks
+## 2.7.6 Neural Networks

-Used for complex classification.
+Used for complex tasks.

 Example: